 By Trent Modglin

-This popular (and free) zoo located in beautiful Lincoln Park decorates its entire property with a mind-boggling 2.5 million colorful lights, adorning everything from the trees to the grass itself.
-The celebration also includes lights synchronized to holiday music, animal-shaped yard decorations and activities like trains, a light maze, Ferris wheel and Sea Explorer 5D.
-ZooLights takes place Nov.
-23-25, Nov.
-30-Dec.
-2, Dec.
-7–23, Dec.
-26-Jan.
-6 from 4:30-9 p.m.
-2200 N. Cannon.
-LPZoo.org
+This popular (and free) zoo goes all out for the holidays with its ZooLights celebration, decorating the entire property with a mind-boggling 2.5 million colorful lights, adorning everything from the trees to animal exhibits to the grass itself.
+The celebration, now in its 25th year, also includes lights synchronized to holiday music, animal-shaped yard decorations and activities like trains, a light maze, Ferris wheel and Sea Explorer 5D experience.

-Christmas Around the World exhibit at the Museum of Science & Industry
+Christmas Around the World and Holiday of Lights at the Museum of Science & Industry

 This popular exhibit began back in 1942 with a single tree.
 Today, the annual celebration features a four-story Grand Tree that is surrounded by a forest of more than 50 other smaller trees and vibrant displays to represent holiday traditions from around the globe.
 Live holiday dance and choral performances, more than 30,000 lights and fake snowfalls add to the spirit of the season for visitors.